 Section 20 Standards for claims management—Claims administration.

-(1) All joint self-insurance programs shall adopt a written claims administration manual that includes, as a minimum, the following procedures:
+(1) All joint self-insurance programs shall adopt a written or electronic claims administration manual that includes, as a minimum, the following procedures:

 (a) Claims filing procedures and forms.

 (b) Standards requiring case reserves for each claim be established in the amount of the jury verdict value.